-October 28, 2018 “Spiritual Warfare” Part II Eph 6: 10-17
+October 28, 2018 “Spiritual Warfare” Ephesians 6: 10-17

 I have never been in the military nor have I ever been a military strategist, however from what I have read, one the most important factors of military conflict is to know your enemy.
 Again, from what I have come to understand is that a solid understanding of the tactics to be used against you can give you an advantage.

 Please understand that we as Christians fight this warfare in the strength of the Lord and not in or through our own efforts.
 Satan has been defeated on the Cross of Calvary but that does not mean that we are to trivialize his cruelty or subtlety.
 We also need to understand that Satan does not use just one or maybe two means of deception.
-His array of weapons is vast and we must understand with clarity that the passage with which are engaged tells us “to stand firm against the schemes (plural) of the devil.”
+His array of weapons is vast and we must understand with clarity that the passage with which are engaged tells us “to stand firm against the schemes (plural) of the devil”.

-So who is this being?
+So, who is this being?
 How or why did he fall?
 And why does God allow him to exist?

 Who is this being?